prrvchr/eMailerOOo/README.md

 This Writer document can include merge fields (insertable by the command: Insert -> Field -> More fields -> Database -> Mail merge fields), this is even necessary if you want to be able to customize the content of the email.
 Its merge fields should only reference the **main table** of the data source.

-In LibreOffice / OpenOffice Writer document go to: Tools -> Add-ons -> Envoi de courriel -> Publiposter un document
+In LibreOffice / OpenOffice Writer document go to: Tools -> Add-Ons -> Sending emails -> Merge a document

 ![smtpMailerOOo screenshot 1](smtpMailerOOo-1.png)